Martinc94/Myo-Snake/README.md

 Snake is the common name for a videogame concept where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.
 The concept originated in the 1976 arcade game Blockade[1].
 It regained popularity in 1998 when it was included on Nokia phones.

 ## Gameplay
-How to play here.
+Player controls a square as it moves foward around the screen.
+The tail of the snake trails the head.
+The player can move the direction the head is travelling in to the right or the left.

+The players aim is to collect pickups around the screen.
+The snake grows in length each time it gathers a pickup.
+If the snake eats its body its game over.
+As we have added a second snake if player hits another snake its game over for that player.

+This application has both one and two player modes and snakes can be controlled by a Myo Armband and by Keyboard presses.

 ## Controls:
-Each snake can be controlled by a Myo Armband or by Keyboard.

 ### Myo:
 The wave in gesture moves the head of the snake to the left.

 The wave out gesture moves the head of the snake to the right.

 ### Keyboard:
 Left key press moves the head of the snake to the left for player one.

 Right key press moves the head of the snake to the right for player one.

 A key press moves the head of the snake to the left for player two.

 D key press moves the head of the snake to the right for player two.

 ## Technologies Used: